 Gender identity and sexual orientation protections vary by city and state.
-There is a mixture of federal, state, and local protections which can vary by type of organization (federal government/federal contractor or private company), but it is helpful to review the current protections for your area.
+There is a mixture of federal, state and local protections that can vary by type of organization (federal government/federal contractor or private company), but it is helpful to review the current protections for your area.

 Out at Work

 When to share your preferred name is also a personal choice with no right or wrong answer.
 Resumes and cover letters are not legal documents; you can use the name you prefer to be known by.
-Employment documents for background checks, tax information, and insurance paperwork should have your legal name on them.
+However, employment documents for background checks, tax information and insurance paperwork should have your legal name on them.

 In addition to the support and network you have at Brandeis, look for resources to help connect you to other LGBTQI+ students and employees who can act as mentors and guides.
 Learn more about creating your own network.

-Out For Undergrad (O4U): Admitted O4U students to take part in a weekend-long professional program, which partner firms in each industry help us produce and offer unique professional conferences -- incredible opportunities for talented young people to meet, learn and grow.
+- Out For Undergrad (O4U): Admitted O4U students take part in a weekend-long professional program, which partner firms in each industry help us produce and offer unique professional conferences — incredible opportunities for talented young people to meet, learn and grow.

-National Gay and Lesbian Chamber of Commerce: Promoting the LGBTQI+ community in the area of business, find local events and business collaborations.
+- National Gay and Lesbian Chamber of Commerce: Promoting the LGBTQI+ community in the area of business, local events and business collaborations.

-LGBT BAR: National association for LGBTQI+ legal professionals, with networking events, several lecture series and a job board.
+- LGBT BAR: National association for LGBTQI+ legal professionals with networking events, lecture series and a job board.

-- Zippia: workplace resources for the LGBT community, which answers every question and concern in terms of how to approach a professional working environment
+- Zippia: Workplace resources for the LGBT community, which answers questions and concerns about how to approach a professional working environment

 Make an appointment with us to talk about questions, including: